-- RRHA's Resident Services department has continued to evaluate all LIPH families for ability and need in these areas (see Section B.3, Item 3). - RRHA has also offered, and will continue to offer classes and training on: budget management, private market rentals, connecting and paying utilities, and housekeeping to help our families succeed when they move to other housing. - RRHA has continued to create job opportunities under Section 3. - Current real estate developments have resulted in 30 RRHA residents being hired. - The agency and developer partners regularly hold job fairs in and around RRHA's communities.
-A recent fair had excellent attendance and over 40 residents signed-up to receive more information about specific job opportunities.
+- RRHA's Resident Services department has continued to evaluate all LIPH families for ability and need in these areas (see Section B.3, Item 3). - RRHA 's Public Safety Department will create a Youth Services program that will allow for training/apprenticeships and employment placements for youth.

+- RRHA has also offered, and will continue to offer classes and training on: budget management, private market rentals, connecting and paying utilities, and housekeeping to help our families succeed when they move to other housing. - RRHA has continued to create job opportunities under Section 3. - Current real estate developments have resulted in 30 RRHA residents being hired. - RRHA's Board of Commissioners approved the revised Section 3 policy on March 15, 2023. - RRHA's Board of Commissioners approved the new MCB/DBE policy on October 18, 2023.
+The implementation of this policy creates a pathway for minority, disadvantaged, and women-owned businesses to "position themselves" for new contract opportunities.
+Additionally, this allows RRHA to achieve both HUD and RRHA goals for Section 3 participation.

 Project-Based Vouchers.
 RRHA has been very successful at using project-based vouchers ("PBVs") in communities located in high opportunity areas.
-This success continued in 2021, with the issuance of another Request for Proposals for additional PBVs.
+This success continued in 2023, with the issuance of another Request for Proposals for additional PBVs.
+Reference PBV chart (ExhibitB.2-7).